eslint/rfcs/designs/2024-baseline-support/README.md

     /**
      * Checks the provided suppressions against the lint results.
+     *
+     * For each error included in `results`, checks if the error and the file are in `suppressions`.
+     *  If yes, the count is decreased by 1 and ignores the error unless the count has reached zero.
+     * Otherwise, it keeps the error.
+     *
-     * It filters and returns the lint results that are not in the suppressions file.
+     * It returns the lint results that are not in the suppressions file,
-     * It also returns the unmatched suppressions.
+     * as well as the unmatched suppressions.
      *
      * @param {LintResult[]} results The lint results.
      * @param {SuppressedViolations} suppressions The suppressions.